JAld3r/Land-Potential/README.md

 **Running the Project**

-The project has been hosted by GitHub Pages, the following link can be used to view the visualizations: https://jald3r.github.io/Land-Potential/
+The project can be accessed on Tableau Public, the following link can be used to view the visualizations: https://public.tableau.com/app/profile/jeffrey.alder/viz/LandPotential/ZipCodeHotnessHeatmap

 **Contact Information**